GerritCodeReview/homepage/index.md

 check the questions tagged with <a href="https://stackoverflow.com/questions/tagged/gerrit">[gerrit]</a>
 on Stack Overflow.

-The repo-discuss mailing is managed to prevent spam posts.
+The repo-discuss mailing list is managed to prevent spam posts.
 This means posts from new participants must be approved manually before they appear on the mailing list.
 Approvals normally happen within 1 work day.
 Posts of people that participate in mailing list discussions frequently are approved automatically.